-The addition of 2x miles on dining and groceries and 3x miles for Delta purchases and hotels adds some clear value to a card that was difficult to justify using on a regular basis.
+The addition of 2x miles at restaurants and U.S. supermarkets and 3x miles for Delta purchases and hotels adds some clear value to a card that was difficult to justify using on a regular basis.
 The lounge access changes and mileage boosters complicate the decision a bit, too.

 But the companion certificate isn’t going away, and that’s what truly can make this card worth keeping – you just have to do the math for yourself.
 If you can easily squeeze more than $250 in value out of your companion certificate each year, it’s an easy decision to keep this one in your wallet – especially when you add in the free baggage and other benefits.